 NUTR 201 Nutrition in Health and Exercise.
-An integrated approach to the study of the requirements and functions of nutrients, with particular attention to applications in sports.
+An integrated approach to the study of the requirements and functions of nutrients with particular attention to applications in sports.
 (NOTE: Cannot receive credit for NUTR 100, 110, 200 and 201).
-Prerequisite on Lisle Campus: Physical Education major with at least Sophomore standing by credit hours.
+Prerequisite: Physical Education major with at least Sophomore standing by credit hours.
 Life-Scientific Mode of Inquiry (QLS).
 3 semester credit hours.
-Life Science Core Elective.
+Life Science Core elective.